moby/buildkit/docs/attestation-storage.md

 [SLSA Provenance](https://slsa.dev/provenance), build logs, etc.

-This document describes the current custom format used to store attestations, which designed to be compatible with current registry implementations today.
+This document describes the current custom format used to store attestations, which is designed to be compatible with current registry implementations today.
 In the future, we may support exporting attestations in additional formats.

 Attestations are stored as manifest objects in the image index, similar in